davs3275/sbs/med/collier.md

 passion, and evil affection, from all rashness and vanity, and from all manner of discontent towards gods or men.
-For as for the gods, their administration ought to be revered upon the score of excellency ;
+For as for the gods, their administration ought to be revered upon the score of excellency;
 and as for men, their actions should be well taken for the sake of common kindred.
 Besides, they are often to be pitied for their ignorance of good and evil;